 Duration: 1,40 hour / Price per person: 25,00 euros

 If you would like to avoid the crowds and bigger boats, then this Small Open Boat Cruise could be the right choice for you.
 Your captain is going to tell you the stories of the 17th Century canals you’re going to cruise along.
 This is also quite a nice option if you would like to explore some smaller canals where larger boats can’t go to.
 A great option for a nice sunny day!

 Duration: 1 hour / Price per person: 16 eur

 #5 – Large Boat Canal Cruise

-This is one of the most common canal cruises in Amsterdam and these Large Boat Canal Cruises are the ones you’re usually seeing on Amsterdam’s canals.
-They are departing quite often, so you can just catch the boat whenever it’s suitable for you and enjoy in the canal cruise in Amsterdam while listening to your audio guide.
+This is one of the most common canal cruises in Amsterdam, and these Large Boat Canal Cruises are the ones you’re usually seeing on Amsterdam’s canals.
+They are departing quite often, so you can just catch the boat whenever it’s suitable for you and enjoy the canal cruise in Amsterdam while listening to your audio guide.
 They have commentaries in multiple languages, so it’s a great choice for people that are not that fluent in English.

 Duration: 1 hour / Price per person: 13 eur

 Amsterdam is famous as one of the bicycle capitals.
 However, it’s also a city where you can cycle on its canals on one of the Pedal Boats.
 You can explore Amsterdam canals on your own pace, and you can pick up and return your pedal boat at one of the three pick-up points.
 It’s definitely one of the most environmentally friendly ways to explore the canals.
 And a great way to explore them if you’ve enjoyed stroopwafels a bit too much during your visit to Amsterdam.

 Duration: 1 or 1,5 hours / Price per person: From 10 eur